LAST REVIEWED Apr 09 2021 15 MIN READ

 As of the time this article was written, the Illinois Treasury hasn’t released details on the performance of its savings program.
 The Human Interest team will keep an eye on future updates.

-Here is a deeper dive on the mechanics of Illinois Secure Choice.
+Here is a deeper dive into the mechanics of Illinois Secure Choice.

 CalSavers – The Litmus Test

-Potentially covering an estimated 300,000 businesses and up to 7.5 million workers, the CalSavers Retirement Savings Program is a key indicator on whether or not state-mandated retirement programs can work.
+Potentially covering an estimated 300,000 businesses and up to 7.5 million workers, the CalSavers Retirement Savings Program is a key indicator of whether or not state-mandated retirement programs can work.